atlas-bear/mara/docs/deduplication/index.md

 The incident-level deduplication occurs during record processing:

+1. When `process-raw-data-background.js` processes a record, it first checks if the record is part of a merge chain
+2. If it's part of a chain, it follows the chain to find the primary record and checks if it's linked to an incident
-1. When `process-raw-data-background.js` prepares to create a new incident, it first searches for similar existing incidents
+3. If no chain exists, it searches for similar existing incidents using enhanced similarity criteria:
+   - Time and location proximity
+   - Vessel details matching
+   - Incident type comparison
+   - Location name matching
+   - Stolen items/details comparison
-2. If a match is found, it updates the existing incident with any new information
+4. If a match is found, it updates the existing incident with any new information
-3. The raw data record is linked to the existing incident rather than creating a duplicate
+5. The raw data record is linked to the existing incident rather than creating a duplicate
-4. This prevents duplicate flash reports for the same incident, even when raw data comes from different sources at different times
+6. This prevents duplicate flash reports for the same incident, even when raw data comes from different sources at different times

 ## Manual Operation